Wrap-ups and recordings of the Leiden University Libraries & Elsevier seminars on Reproducible Research

 Over the last few years, numerous authors have decried the emergence of a ‘replication crisis’ in fields such as Medicine, Psychology and Biology.
 Despite recent progress, the transition to reproducible research still faces multiple challenges.
 Publishing data in agreement with the FAIR data management principles can be very labour-intensive, and the need to document workflows and methodologies invariably demands a string sense of discipline.
 For researchers aiming to make their research fully reproducible, the concrete steps to be followed are often unclear.
 Researchers attempting to replicate specific studies have often found that data sets referenced in publications are often inaccessible or incomplete, and papers frequently lack the details needed to repeat certain analyses.
 In the case of older research, experiments may have been conducted using outdated or obsolete software.
 And even when the data and the methods are fully transparent, replicated research might still yield results that diverge from the findings of the original studies.

-This seminar addresses the overall rationale of reproducible research.
-The speakers in the session explore the scholarly and the societal benefits of reproducibility in research, along with the actions that may need to be taken to expedite the cultural change that is needed to make the transition to reproducible research practices.
+This seminar addressed the overall rationale of reproducible research.
+The speakers in the session explored the scholarly and the societal benefits of reproducibility in research, along with the actions that may need to be taken to expedite the cultural change that is needed to make the transition to reproducible research practices.

 - Welcome (15 min): Introduction to the lecture series.